Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies: CALIFA spiral galaxies

 \subsection{Stellar age maps and sample selection}

-The stellar age maps we use originally came from \citet{Zibetti2017}.
-They derived the stellar population properties of CALIFA galaxies based on a set of five spectral indices and the photometric fluxes in the five SDSS bands, using a Bayesian approach similar to \citet{Gallazzi2005}.
-We match the catalogues from \citet{Zhu2018b} and \citet{Zibetti2017} and obtain 227 galaxies with both complete standard orbit-superposition models and observational age maps, including 160 spiral galaxies and 67 early-type galaxies.
-We further exclude spiral galaxies with less than 30 apertures in their kinematic maps, which results in 113 spiral galaxies with guaranteed data quality and reliable stellar orbit distributions from the orbit-superposition model.
-We then remove those with obvious asymmetric features in the age maps inspected by eyes, because our model is point-symmetrised and can never match the asymmetric features.
-In the end, we obtain a final sample of 82 spiral galaxies with their stellar mass ranging from $10^{8.9}$ to $10^{11.3}\,\rm M_{\odot}$.
+The stellar age maps we used originally came from \citet{Zibetti2017}.
+They derived the stellar population properties of CALIFA galaxies based on a set of five spectral indices and the photometric fluxes in the five SDSS bands, using a Bayesian approach similar to that of \citet{Gallazzi2005}.
+We matched the catalogues from \citet{Zhu2018b} and \citet{Zibetti2017} and obtained 227 galaxies with both complete standard orbit-superposition models and observational age maps, including 160 spiral galaxies and 67 early-type galaxies.
+We further excluded spiral galaxies with fewer than 30 apertures in their kinematic maps, which resulted in 113 spiral galaxies with guaranteed data quality and reliable stellar orbit distributions from the orbit-superposition model.
+We then removed those with obvious asymmetric features in the age maps inspected by eye because our model is point-symmetrised and can never match the asymmetric features.
+In the end, we obtained a final sample of 82 spiral galaxies with their stellar mass ranging from $10^{8.9}$ to $10^{11.3}\,\rm M_{\odot}$.
 The surface brightness profiles of our sample within different mass bins are shown in Fig.~\ref{figA1}, and the age profiles of our sample are shown in Fig.~\ref{figA2}.
 Most of the spiral galaxies in our final sample have negative age gradients.
-We calculate the luminosity-weighted mean age within and outside half the effective radius $R_{\rm e}/2$, and find $94\%$ of the galaxies are older in the inner regions and younger in the outer regions.
+We calculated the luminosity-weighted mean age within and outside half the effective radius $R_{\rm e}/2$ and found that $94\%$ of the galaxies are older in the inner regions and younger in the outer regions.
 This suggests that the bulges in spiral galaxies, which are spatially concentrated, are mostly older than the disks, which are extended.
-For the 67 early-type galaxies, there are no obvious age gradients statistically, and we do not tag their orbits with ages.
-We will mention them in the discussion section when comparing with the major results from spiral galaxies, by directly taking the average age of the whole galaxy as the age of the bulge. \\
+The 67 early-type galaxies lack obvious age gradients statistically, and we did not tag their orbits with ages.
+We mention them in the discussion section when we compare with the main results from spiral galaxies by directly taking the average age of the whole galaxy as the age of the bulge. \\